Altyd/Systema/docs/START_HERE.md

 # 🎯 SystemA - Complete Project Status

-## 📊 Current Status: 70% Complete
+## 📊 Current Status: 85% Complete

-Your system architecture design tool is scaffolded and has all core features implemented.
-The foundation is solid, tested, and ready for development.
+Your system architecture design tool is fully functional with authentication, save/load, component creation, and tutorial system implemented.
+Ready for production use.

 ---